Ivy-Apps/ivy-wallet/docs/guidelines/Data-Modeling.md

 }
 ```

-With the ADTs representation, we eliminate the impossible cases of having a `content` and `error` at the same time
-or `loading = false` and nulls for both `content` and `error`.
-We also eliminate that on compile-time, meaning that
-whatever shit will do - the compiler will never allow this code to run.
+With the ADTs representation, we eliminate all impossible cases.
+We also do eliminate that on compile-time, meaning that whatever shit we do - the compiler will never allow the code to run.

 **Takeaway:** Model your data using `data classes`, and  `sealed interfaces` (and combinations of them) in a way that:

 - Mirrors your domain one-to-one, exactly and explicitly.
 - Impossible cases are eliminated by construction and at compile-time.

+> You can have `sealed interfaces` (**sum** types) inside `data classes` (**product** types) and vice-versa.
+Combine them as you see fit.

 ## Explicit Types